Get Email Updates

 After you accept the offer, it may be too late to make any changes.
 The contract, though not limited to this list, should include the following:

 Remember that the legalities of this phase are very important.
-If you have any questions or concerns, be certain to address them with Jeff and the Team right away.
+If you have any questions or concerns, be certain to address them with your agent right away.

 Most offers to purchase your home will require some negotiating to come to a win-win agreement.
 All members of the Echo Fine Properties team are well versed on the intricacies of the contracts used in your area and will protect your best interests throughout the bargaining process.
 They also know what each contract clause means, what you will net from the sale, and what areas are easiest to negotiate.
 The Team will review the written offer with you to make sure you thoroughly understand what the buyers are offering and what they are asking you for in return.